 During my PhD I have used a combination of psychophysical methods, EEG and fMRI to determine the processing stages involved in conscious and unconscious vision.
-My first experiments focused on determining whether the initial sweep of cortical processing is consciously accessible, and which stages of information processing correlate with perception.
+My first experiments focused on determining whether the initial sweep of cortical processing is consciously accessible, and which stages of information processing correlate with conscious perception.
 Using a masking paradigm, I have shown that the brain detects stimuli during the first sweep of cortical processing, even when subjects are unaware of ever having processed these stimuli, culminating in a paper that is now highly cited in the literature.
-This and subsequent papers have shown that conscious experience emerges only when recurrent interactions take place between higher and lower cortical areas.
-Recently, I have further explored the extent and complexity of unconscious processing, extending my initial findings to show that the brain is not only able to detect stimuli outside of awareness, but that it is able to unconsciously extract highly complex information, such as the category of an object.
-After my PhD I have worked at Utrecht University as an assistant professor, and I am currently working as an assistant professor at the Free University (VU).
+In a follow up study, I have shown that the brain is even able to unconsciously extract highly complex information, such as the presence of 'invisible' faces in one's field of view, and that conscious experience emerges only when recurrent interactions take place between higher and lower cortical areas.
+Together, these experiments show that neuronal integration is the primary neural correlate of conscious experience.
+Counterintuitively, I have recently extended these findings to show that the hallmark of conscious experience - neuronal integration - can also take place when subjects cannot report about their experience when their attention is temporarily diverted away.
+This strongly indicates that consciousness can exist at different levels in the brain, even at levels that we ourselves do not have access to.